wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
-= 1.5
+= 1.5 =
 * Added sorting order to Employee Directory results.
 Default order is by user first name when directory page is loaded.
-When text field is empty, and title or department is chosen, then results now show alphabetically by what is selected in the pull-down search menu.
+When text field is empty, and title or department is chosen, then results now show alphabetically (e.g. by what is selected in the pull-down search menu).

 = 1.41 =
 * Optimized the CSS formatting of the employee directory layout for select Internet Explorer versions, and updated formatting of new custom fields user profile inputs.